AshRivera/boisestate-adaptlab.github.io/students.md

 <img src="/assets/img/Aaron.jpg" height="350" alt="Aaron Orenstein" />
 #### Aaron Orenstein

 Aaron recently graduated from Capital High School and Treasure Valley Math and Science Center and will be attending Case Western Reserve University for a BS in Computer Science.
-He has worked on the Lidar Data Processing project, Ionoseis project, and CHiLL-I/E project.
+He has worked on the Lidar Data Processing project and Ionoseis project and is currently working on the CHiLL-I/E project.